Primary

 Keep a soft bend in your elbows, but do not let them flex further during the pull.
 Lean forward slightly from your hips to feel the stretch at the top.
 The squeeze at the bottom should fire your lats hard.

-Want Straight-Arm Pulldown in your program?
+See where Straight-Arm Pulldown fits in your weekly plan

 Stand facing cable machine.